GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ### Core and Module Update

 Drupal core and the various modules the site uses are frequently updated to address security issues and bugs that come up over time.
-In many cases, it is beneficial to update these components to ensure that the Humber site is secure and working correctly.

 **Warning:** It is highly recommended to backup the site and database before carrying out an update.
 Updating can run automatic scripts that update the database, and if anything goes wrong it can cause source code and data loss that may be unrecoverable.